MicrosoftDocs/quantum-docs/articles/how-to-submit-jobs-with-python.md

    [complete list of `qsharp.azure` Python commands](https://docs.microsoft.com/python/qsharp-core/qsharp.azure).
    You'll need the resource ID of your Azure Quantum Workspace in order to connect.
 (The resource ID can be found on your Quantum Workspace page in Azure Portal.)

+   If your workspace was created in an Azure region other than \"West US\", you also need to specify this as the `location` parameter to `qsharp.azure.connect()`.

    For example, your Python script could look like this:

     ```py
     import qsharp
     import qsharp.azure
     from Test import GenerateRandomBits

-    qsharp.azure.connect(resourceId="/subscriptions/.../Microsoft.Quantum/Workspaces/WORKSPACE_NAME")
+    qsharp.azure.connect(
+       resourceId="/subscriptions/.../Microsoft.Quantum/Workspaces/WORKSPACE_NAME",
+       location="West US")
     qsharp.azure.target("ionq.simulator")
     result = qsharp.azure.execute(GenerateRandomBits, n=3, shots=1000, jobName="Generate three random bits")
     print(result)